 Indiana Hospital Association (IHA)

 IHA is a member organization that serves Indiana hospitals through the provision of representation and support.
-IHA engages in advocacy efforts, builds a network of businesses and healthcare organizations, analyzes and distributes health related data, and provides a platform for hospitals to share ideas and information.
-IHA is a funded TPC partner and leads five health systems in their health systems change efforts: Columbus Regional Hospital, Greene County General Hospital, Marion General Hospital, Baptist Health-Floyd County and Pulaski Memorial Hospital.
+IHA engages in advocacy efforts, builds a network of businesses and healthcare organizations, analyzes and distributes health-related data, and provides a platform for hospitals to share ideas and information.
+IHA is a funded TPC partner and leads five health systems in their health systems to change efforts: Columbus Regional Hospital, Greene County General Hospital, Marion General Hospital, Baptist Health-Floyd County, and Pulaski Memorial Hospital.

 - Columbus Regional Hospital is a 225-bed, not-for-profit hospital that provides emergency and surgical services as well as comprehensive care in various specialty areas.
-Columbus Regional Hospital has implemented their system change efforts in their Labor and DeliveryDepartment and are targeting women coming in for their 36-week prepare visit through their 6-week postpartum visit.
+Columbus Regional Hospital has implemented their system change efforts in their Labor and DeliveryDepartment and is targeting women coming in for their 36-week preparation visit through their 6-week postpartum visit.

-- Pulaski Memorial Hospital is a 25-bed critical access hospital that provide services lines to many areas including pain management and physical, pulmonary, cardiac and lymphedema therapies.
-Pulaski Memorial offers outpatient services including oncology and owns a medical surgical provider group.
+- Pulaski Memorial Hospital is a 25-bed critical access hospital that provides services lines to many areas including pain management and physical, pulmonary, cardiac, and lymphedema therapies.
+Pulaski Memorial offers outpatient services including oncology and owns a medical-surgical provider group.
 Pulaski Memorial Hospital will be implementing their tobacco change efforts in their inpatient and outpatient OBGYN departments.